immanuelweule/Cubesat-RFC/README.md

 <ins>To do:</ins>

 Adrian:
-- command line without refresh
 - Safe Init to SPIFFS
+- Split files in Js, HTML, CSS

 Immi:
 - function to solve and safe SPI package